I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_updatepagetableflags.md

 Indicates that the page table is about to be evicted.

-`Repeat`
+`Use64KBPages`

-When set to <b>TRUE</b>, page table entries will point to a single page table entry value that needs to be replicated to all page table entries being updated.
+Indicates that page table entries  point to page tables pointing to 64 KB pages.

 `Reserved`

 This member is reserved and should be set to zero.

-`Use64KBPages`

-Indicates that page table entries  point to page tables pointing to 64 KB pages.

 ## Requirements